 - And my long shot: Quality Solicitors will expand its operations from the UK to Canada, offering franchise business support to solo and small-firm lawyers and beginning the transformation of the Canadian consumer law sector.

 There you have the first batch of predictions for 2013.
 Tomorrow we are on about the next batch of predictions!

 This entry was posted on Saturday, December 29th, 2012 at 7:06 pm and is filed under Adding Value, Budgeting, Business Development, Change Management, Firm Governance, Issues facing Law Firms, Law Firm Strategy, Leadership and Strategic Planning, personal focus and renewal, Technology, Tips, Trends.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-One Response to “2013 Tips and Predictions – Part One!”
+2 Responses to “2013 Tips and Predictions – Part One!”
 Leave a Reply